OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:9

-His disciples asked him what this parable meant.
+His disciples inquired about the meaning of this parable.

 ## Luke 8:10